-Non-compliance of emission limits of SO_2 and NOx from the CHPs, and NO_x and NH_3 from ASP were recorded during the reporting period.
-It should be noted that measurements recorded under abnormal operating conditions, e.g. start up and stopping of stacks, unstable operation, test runs and interference of sensor, are disregarded.
+Exceedances on NO_x and SO_2 from CHPs and CO, NO_x , SO_2 and NH_3 from ASP were recorded on the on-line monitoring system from June 2022 to August 2022.
+It should be noted that measurements recorded under abnormal operating conditions, e.g. start up and stopping of stacks and unstable operation, as well as test runs and interference of sensor, are disregarded.